-Jason Gottlieb received a BFA in Digital Media Design from the Corcoran College of Art + Design, and an MFA in Graphic Design from the Maryland Institute College of Art.
+Jason Gottlieb received a BFA in Graphic Design (w/ Digital Media Concentration) from the Corcoran College of Art + Design, and an MFA in Graphic Design from the Maryland Institute College of Art.
 He has worked as a print, interactive, and motion designer at top firms in the DC metropolitan area.
 Jason is an avid programmer and technophile with a love for storytelling, humor, and the absurd.
 Jason’s work has been recognized by Communication Arts, Print, Step, GD, Graphis, AIGA, ADCMW, Adobe, and Core 77.
-Jason has taught at The Corcoran College of Art + Design, Johns Hopkins’ Department of Art as Applied to Medicine, and the Maryland Institute College of Art, where he has taught graduate and undergraduate courses and was the recipient of the 2014 George Bunting Teaching Fellowship.
+Jason has taught at The Corcoran College of Art + Design, Johns Hopkins’ Department of Art as Applied to Medicine, and the Maryland Institute College of Art where he has taught graduate and undergraduate courses and was the recipient of the 2014 George Bunting Teaching Fellowship.

 Antonio Alcalá graduated from Yale University with a BA in history and from the Yale School of Art with an MFA in graphic design.
 After working as a book designer and freelance graphic designer, Alcalá opened Studio A in 1988.
 Since then his studio has won awards of excellence in design from local, national and international design institutions including AIGA, Print, Communication Arts and Graphis.
 His clients include the National Gallery of Art, Library of Congress, National Portrait Gallery, United States Holocaust Memorial Museum, National Museum of Women in the Arts, National Geographic Society, Folger Shakespeare Library, The Phillips Collection and the Smithsonian Institution.